scala-js/scala-js-website/doc/semantics.md

 ## Numbers and characters

-All primitive number types of Scala.js, as well as the `Char` type, are mapped to JavaScript `Number`'s, i.e., `Double`'s, and no overflow detection is performed.
+Except `Long`, all primitive number types of Scala.js, as well as the `Char` type, are mapped to JavaScript `Number`'s, i.e., `Double`'s, and no overflow detection is performed.

 This means that operations on numbers that would overflow their range do not wrap, but instead take on bigger values.